flyingsaucerproject/flyingsaucer/README.md

 * `org.xhtmlrenderer:flying-saucer-swt` - SWT output
 * `org.xhtmlrenderer:flying-saucer-log4j` - Logging plugin for log4j

+Build with openpdf Maven profile to use OpenPDF.

 GETTING STARTED
 ---------------
 There is a large amount of sample code under the `flying-saucer-examples` directory.